 - Learn to recognize a negative thought.
 If you don't recognize it immediately when you have it, you may have to spend a few minutes each morning examining your memory of the past twenty-four hours for examples of negative thoughts you had.
 When you recall a negative thought, counter it with a positive thought, and mark the positive thought by saying it out loud, or writing it down.
-You're learning to mark the positive thoughts (increase the emotional response). - As soon as you've learned to recognize a negative or critical thought right when you get it reprocess the thought and ask yourself for an opposite thought that is positive. - Example: "This soup is too salty."
+You're learning to mark the positive thoughts (increase the emotional response). - As soon as you've learned to recognize a negative or critical thought right when you get it reprocess the thought and ask yourself for an opposite thought that is positive.

+Example: "This soup is too salty."
 You stop and ask yourself, "What is there about the soup that is good?"
-You might get the answer, "It's got plenty of chicken in it." - Example: "He's really a bit heavy for his height."
-You stop and ask yourself, "Is there anything about him that you like?"
-You might answer, "He's got a great smile." - Now, at that moment, you have two thoughts about something.
+You might get the answer, "It's got plenty of chicken in it."

+Example: "Her dress is a bit tight."
+You stop and ask yourself, "Is there anything about it that you like?"
+You might get the answer, "It's a great color for her."

+- Now, at that moment, you have two thoughts about something.
 A negative thought and a positive thought.
 You only say, use, or remark on the positive thought.
 You've become a more positive person. - When you find yourself countering almost every negative thought with a positive thought, and it is happening automatically, you've become more positive.
 Your life will begin changing, and the people around you will begin changing as well.